-The proposed project proposes expansion of the City of Elk Grove's existing SOI boundary to include approximately 7,869 acres of unincorporated county land.
-The land use assumptions discussed in Section 2, Project Description indicate that anticipated future growth of the SOIA Area will increase amount impervious surfaces and reduce groundwater recharge.
-Impacts to groundwater resources would occur from extracting groundwater from the basin for use by the project and by reducing groundwater recharge with the construction of impervious development.
+The project proposes expansion of the City of Elk Grove's existing SOI boundary to include approximately 7,869 acres of unincorporated county land.
+The land use assumptions discussed in Section 2, Project Description, indicate that anticipated future growth of the SOIA Area will increase the amount of impervious surfaces and reduce groundwater recharge.
+Impacts to groundwater resources would occur from extracting groundwater from the basin for use by future development and by reducing groundwater recharge with the construction of impervious surfaces.
 Increased development reduces the amount of permeable surfaces suitable for recharge, increases runoff and the subsequent flow of water in streams, and increases the amount of oil and grease and other non-point source pollutants that enter streambeds and other recharge areas.
-The extraction of groundwater without recharge can lead to land subsidence that can necessitate the construction of levees, dikes, and flood control facilities to protect properties from flooding.
+The extraction of groundwater in amounts exceeding the natural recharge rate can lead to lowering of the groundwater level and possibly land subsidence that can necessitate the construction of levees, dikes, and flood control facilities to protect properties from flooding.

 The conversion of land from agricultural to urban uses, including jobs and housing, may increase water demands.
 Therefore, increased volumes of water could be extracted from the Groundwater Sub-basin as a result of indirect impacts from the project.
 Further, urban development would reduce groundwater recharge by creating more impervious surfaces, eliminating septic systems, and reducing irrigation, which returns water to the aquifer.
+However, as discussed in the Environmental Setting, there is evidence that urban water demands are less than that of certain crop types; however, attempts to create a detailed analysis, as would occur to determine any impact to both the groundwater basin and the Cosumnes River, would be speculative based on the information currently provided (SCWA 2012).